 Single parenting is hard.
 But you don't have to tell the Clark St / Nelson St neighborhood about it; they already know.
 29.4% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.5% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Clark St / Nelson St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+In addition, the Clark St / Nelson St neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.

 Also, the Clark St / Nelson St neighborhood is unique for having just 6.8% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.1% of America's neighborhoods.